shooshtarilab/TMExplorer/README.md

 NOTE: `saveTME` is currently not compatible with sparse datasets.
 This is due to the size of some datasets and the memory required to convert them to a dense matrix that can be written to a csv file.
 To save the elements of a sparse object, use `write.table()` and `as.matrix(counts(res))`, keeping in mind that doing this with some of the larger datasets may cause R to crash.

 ![Screenshot of the saveTME files](docs/saveTME_files.png)

+## System Requirements

+While many of the datasets included in this package are small enough to be loaded and stored, even as dense matrices, on machines with an 'average' amount of memory (8-32gb), there are a few larger datasets that cannot be fully manipulated without a significant amount of memory.
+With this in mind, we recommend using `sparse = TRUE` when possible and using a system with at least 64gb of RAM for full functionality.

+If you are experience crashes due to memory limitations, try using `sparse = TRUE` or grabbing datasets individually using the `geo_accession` parameter.

+### Large datasets

+The following is a list of datasets I was unable to convert between sparse and dense formats on my personal machine (Ryzen 5 3600, 16gb RAM)

+* Van Galen, Cell 2019, GSE116256
+* Azizi, Cell 2018, GSE114727
+* Lambrechts, Nature Med 2018, E-MTAB-6149
+* Davidson, bioRxiv 2018, E-MTAB-7427
+* Peng, Cell Research 2019, CRA001160